ssciolla/si_699_dte_aerial_photos/README.md

 #### Outputs

-This script's primary function, `run_georeferencing_workflow()`, returns a data dictionary containing a) information used in the georeferncing process (two address pairs and the calculated conversion formula constants) and b) a dictionary for each image link in the index PDF containing its PDF object number, the image identifier it links to, the link's PDF coordinates, the image's calculated latitude and longitude, and the county the image is in.
-The workflow function also writes this data to an output json file with name and location specified by the function's arguments.
+This script's primary function, `run_georeferencing_workflow()`, returns a data dictionary containing a) information used in the georeferncing process (two address pairs and the calculated conversion formula constants) and b) a dictionary for each image link in the index PDF containing its PDF object number, the image identifier it links to, the link's PDF coordinates, the image's calculated longitude and latitude, and the county the image is in.
+The workflow function also writes this data to an output JSON file with name and location specified by the function's arguments.

 #### Dependencies